artemyarulin/react-native-eval/README.md

 # react-native-eval

-React has a good [tutorial](http://facebook.github.io/react-native/docs/embedded-app.html#content) how to integrate React View to alrady existsing application, but it doesn't provide a good way if you decided to migrate some of your business logic to JS first while maintaining the same UI.
+React has a good [tutorial](http://facebook.github.io/react-native/docs/embedded-app-ios.html#content) how to integrate React View to alrady existsing application, but it doesn't provide a good way if you decided to migrate some of your business logic to JS first while maintaining the same UI.

-React Native doesn't provide a way to [call any JS](https://github.com/facebook/react-native/blob/d937071517b47b3d2e54510a1f695885a27c5e52/React/Executors/RCTContextExecutor.m#L243), so react-native-eval comes to the rescue.

 # Installation